sourcegraph/handbook/content/people-ops/global-employment-structures/index.md

 Employees via PEO/EOR are marked as hired in Greenhouse, have a start date that aligns with the cohort calendar, have a profile in Bamboo, and enjoy the same thorough general or team-specific onboarding enjoyed by regular teammates.

 ## Contractors (where neither of the above options are viable)
 We engage contractors for certain projects on an as-needed basis.
-Such contractors use their own systems and tools.
-They have limited access to Sourcegraph systems.

 We also engage teammates outside the US as contractors where no Sourcegraph subsidiary or PEO is in place.
 If appropriate, Sourcegraph may convert these contractors to employees of Sourcegraph subsidiaries or PEOs once available or after a certain period of time.